 I saw Sleeper once definitely in Brighton circa 1995 or 1996 as they toured The It Girl.
 They were shit to be honest.
 I may have seen them earlier as they supported Blur in either 1993 or 1994 but can't remember.
 Anyway, although the singer was attractive she was pretty talentless but occasionally (this song, Sale of the Century) Sleeper came out with a bloody good song.
 You can't ask for more, can you?

 *Some might argue Suede had something to do with it as well but as I thought then – as I think now – they’re just derivative Bowie wannabes, they don’t count.
 And they’re shite.
 End of.

 ** As evidenced by Oasis supporting U2 on their Pop Mart tour in the States.
-From playing to hundreds of thousands to being the support.
+From playing to hundreds of thousands to being the support act to half empty stadiums.
 It kind of rams it home.